BYO Harness is the preferredDocumentation Index

 For sandbox command/Python programs, program files, directories, setup commands,

-state handoff, and tool-interface setup are framework setup contributions with
+state handoff, and channel setup are framework setup contributions with

 fixed priorities.
 User @vf.setup(priority=...) handlers can intentionally run